Dear reader of ADxS.org, please excuse the disruption.

 It should therefore be worthwhile for children at risk to insist that the school start date be postponed.

-More on this at Relatively early school enrollment as ADHD risk And Month of birth influences ADHD risk
+More on this at Relatively early school enrollment as a risk for ADHD And Month of birth influences ADHD risk

 4. Selection of kindergarten / crèche